Teriparatide

 How long is the treatment continued?

-For osteoporosis, treatment with teriparatide is usually given continuously for up to 18 months and no longer.
-After that further treatment with an alternative medicine for osteoporosis is recommended.
+For osteoporosis, teriparatide treatment is usually given for up to 18 months and not longer.
+After that, it is recommended to switch to another osteoporosis medicine.

 Are there any side effects?